bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 .. figure:: /images/bbans_autoregressive.png
   :width: 700px
-  :alt: Entropy Encoding and Decoding with an Autoregressive Model
+  :alt: Entropy Encoding and Decoding with a Generative Autoregressive Model
   :align: center

-  Figure 1: Entropy Encoding and Decoding with an Autoregressive Model
+  Figure 1: Entropy Encoding and Decoding with a Generative Autoregressive Model

 From the left side of Figure 1, notice that we have to reverse the order of the input data to the ANS encoder (the autoregressive